 From 1946 on Mauthe re-started with the production of wrist watches.
 The company eventually declared bankruptcy and closed in 1976.

-These precision German movements keep very good time and are certainly worth keeping and repairing.
+German movements are well engineered, keep very good time and are certainly worth the cost of repair.